 Dr. Pieretti is a Pediatric Surgeon sub-specialized in Pediatric Urology with 39 years of experience.
 He was trained in General Pediatric Surgery and Pediatric Urology at the Hospital for Sick Children of Toronto (SickKids Hospital).

 Dr. Pieretti has 39 years of experience in Pediatric Urology and Pediatric Surgery.
 He is Board Certified in General Surgery and Pediatric Surgery by the Royal College of Physicians and Surgeons of Canada.
-He did a Fellowship in Pediatric Urology at Sickids Hospital, Toronto, Canada (1973-1974).
+He did a Fellowship in Pediatric Urology at Sick Kids Hospital, Toronto, Canada (1973-1974).

-Dr. Pieretti main area of research interest is in the field of Pediatric Urology.
-He has ongoing clinical research work in surgical treatment od hypospadias, congenital hydronephrosis, and undescended testicles.
-A the present ime he has a total of 12 clinical research projects.
+Dr. Pieretti's main area of research interest is in the field of Pediatric Urology.
+He has ongoing clinical research work in surgical treatment of hypospadias, congenital hydronephrosis, and undescended testicles.
+At the present time he has a total of 12 clinical research projects.

 Congenital bladder diverticula in children.
 Pieretti RV, Pieretti-Vanmarcke RV.
 J Pediatr Surg.
 1999 Mar;34(3):468-73.

 The mild end of the clinical spectrum of posterior urethral valves.
 Pieretti RV.
 J Pediatr Surg.
 1993 May;28(5):701-4; discussion 704-6

 Management of recurrent or overlooked rectourethral fistula and urethral injury resulting from ther treatment of imperforate anus.
 Pediatric Surgery International 1993: 8:438-440